 The Heatmap contains the following rolling 3-year trend metrics - Total Accounts Growth Rate, Net Cash Flow Ratio and Net Rollover Ratio.
 These three metrics provide insights into trends that are likely to impact sustainability of member outcomes, particularly when considering scale.
 The metrics are measured at the RSE level.
 As such, for funds that appear on both the Choice Heatmap and MySuper Heatmaps, the metrics and colour thresholds are identical.
+To provide more reliable indications of underlying trends, adjustments have been applied to these metrics for specific RSEs that consolidated with other RSEs during the 3-year window.

-The trend metrics are presented on a 3-year rolling average basis to limit the impact of the data from a single abnormal year and the influence of past data, which may no longer have a bearing on the future direction of the RSE.
+The trend metrics are presented on a 3-year annualised basis to limit the impact of the data from a single abnormal year and the influence of past data, which may no longer have a bearing on the future direction of the RSE.